-9.2.3 How will the Council manage the information it collects?
+9.2.3 | How will the Council manage the information it collects?

-Since the introduction of Part 2A in 2001, an extensive amount of information has been gathered and generated as a result of the prioritisation process, development of land, investigations and remedial work.
+Since the introduction of Part 2A of the Environmental Protection Act 1990 in 2001, an extensive amount of information has been gathered and generated as a result of the prioritisation process, development of land, investigations and remedial work.
 The information includes historical maps, reports, records, photographs, paper and electronic records.